ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 WidthsD,2E,4EB,D,2E,4ED,2EB,D,2E,4E,6ED,2E,4E

-More correction is NOT always better — match your shoe to your overpronation severity.
+From my testing across the full stability spectrum, always match your shoe to your specific overpronation severity.

-Overpronation is the excessive inward rolling of the foot during the gait cycle, where the arch collapses too far and the ankle tilts inward beyond the normal 5-7 degrees.
-It affects approximately 30% of runners according to the Journal of Foot and Ankle Research, and can lead to knee pain, IT band syndrome, shin splints, and plantar fasciitis if not managed.
+Overpronation is the excessive inward rolling of the foot during the gait cycle — I dealt with this myself for years.
+The arch collapses too far and the ankle tilts inward beyond the normal 5-7 degrees.
+It affects approximately 30% of runners (Journal of Foot and Ankle Research, 2014), and can lead to knee pain, IT band syndrome, shin splints, and plantar fasciitis if not managed.

 SeverityShoeStability StrengthBest For